rizz0014/RaspAssist/README.md

 * Sensing the environment
 * Using joystick

-### Snake Assistant - "Noodles"
+### Snake Assistant - "Snaky"

-The snake assistant displayed on the Sense Hat is called "Noodles" and it was created to perform some functions:
+The snake assistant displayed on the Sense Hat is called "Snaky" and it was created to perform some functions:

 * Cheer you up
 * Display the room Temperature, Humidity and Pressure every 15 minutes